Hjorthmedh/RGCmorphology/ms/intro.md

 species, including cat [@Jelinek2004-gp], newt [@Pushchin2009-ef5] and lamprey [@Fletcher2014-mj].
-These unsupervised approaches use statistical methods to determine the optimal number of clusters in the data (e.g. using silhoutte widths technique; REF).
-However, these approachees have no ground-truth data to compare with the predicted number of cell types.
+These unsupervised approaches use statistical methods to determine the optimal number of clusters in the data [e.g. using the silhoutte widths technique, @Rousseeuw1987-xe].
+However, these approaches have no ground-truth data to compare with the predicted number of cell types.

 In this study, we analyse the morphology of RGCs from several mutant mice lines where typically one or a few types of RGC is labelled with